Ktiseos-Nyx/Gradio-SDXL-Diffusers/README.md

 # Gradio-SDXL-Diffusers

 Gradio Application that's optimized for huggingface to convert SDXL models to diffusers.
 Heavily based on Camenduru &amp; Linaqruf code as well as my own.
+This is still in sad heavy development, as no AI LLM is really doing what I want since i'm clueless

 Colab edition here: https://github.com/Ktiseos-Nyx/Sdxl-to-diffusers